"The Great Timber-Frame Adventure: A Grand Timber Home in Colorado"

 The distinctions for our construction phases began to blur at this point.
 During summers we did exterior work.
 In the snowy Colorado winters we worked inside.

 The last, and most difficult, phase was the interior trim.
 It took many months and hundreds of board feet of lumber.

 When the sun drops behind our hill at the end of the day, when all of the birds and wildlife settle down for the night and the wind is still, we sit on our front porch and wonder where our journey will take us next.

-To view a complete photo gallery of this custom timber frame home visit, Distinct Western Elegance.
+To view a complete photo gallery of this custom timber frame home visit, Grand Junction, Colorado Residence.